jgrassler/talks/magnum-debugging-101/lightning/main.md

 # Heat Creates VMs and Plumbing

-...which goes and spawns Nova instances, interconnects them with Neutron networks, assigns Floating IPs and adds all the other ingredients that go into a working Heat stack.
+Heat will then spawn Nova instances, interconnect them with Neutron networks, and add all the other ingredients required for our cluster...

 ![Heat Creates VMs and Plumbing](img/magnum_architecture_8.PNG)